Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 [several optimisations](https://docs.pola.rs/user-guide/lazy/optimizations/),
 then you're required to call `.collect` on it before converting to pandas.

-To drive the second point home, here are some timings comparing running `add_lags` on a 10-million-row Polars dataframe directly, as opposed to converting to pandas and back:
+To drive the second point home, here are some timings comparing:

+- running `add_lags` on a 10-million-row Polars dataframe directly
+- converting that same dataframe to pandas and running `add_lags` on that

-![passing Polars directly to `add_lags` takes ~ 11 ms, whereas converting to pandas first and then passing that takes ~ 1470 ms. Made with `great-tables` package](/posts/scikit-lego-narwhals/comparison.png)
+![with native Polars support `add_lags` takes ~ 11 ms, whereas going via pandas it takes ~ 1470 ms. Image produced with `great-tables` package](/posts/scikit-lego-narwhals/comparison.png)

 [Code to reproduce](https://gist.github.com/MarcoGorelli/1da1971063caf0b3e5133f5dfba3315b).